 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 Submissions are reviewed by invited referees and selected editors.
-It is our policy to provide “blinded” reviews.
+It is our policy to provide “anonymized” reviews.
 Neither reviewers nor authors will be identified, so there is no possibility of bias in any editorial decision.
 Accepted material may be revised by editors for clarity, length, and style, without changing the meaning.
 One set of proofs is sent to the contact author for final confirmation (only minor alteration is permitted).
 Rejected articles are disposed of properly to preserve confidentiality.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.